Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 ## *Availability*
 Greenspace availability is measured using four functions; [get_mean_NDVI](#get_mean_NDVI), [get_landcover_percentages](#get_landcover_percentages), [get_canopy_percentage](#get_canopy_percentage) and [get_greenspace_percentage](#get_greenspace_percentage).
 <br><br>
 All functions will return a geodataframe that contains points/polygons/places of interest (PoI), as provided/indicated by the user, and the resulting values of the function involved.
-PoIs may for example represent house addresses, neighbourhoods or streets.
+PoIs may for example represent house addresses or neighbourhoods.
 The results' values are based on an area of interest (AoI) which can be composed in three distinct ways;

 - AoI(s) provided by user (i.e. polygon geometries) and without applying a buffer zone
 - AoI(s) created by defining Euclidean buffer